Elias Díaz Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 21st in MLB.
+- The Diamondbacks pitching staff ranks 23rd in MLB with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks' 4.56 team ERA ranks 22nd among all league pitching staffs.
+- The Diamondbacks have a 4.54 team ERA that ranks 18th among all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 21st in baseball in home runs allowed (33 total, 1.2 per game).
+- Diamondbacks pitchers combine to give up 33 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- Henry (0-0) starts for the Diamondbacks, his second of the season.
+- Nelson gets the start for the Diamondbacks, his sixth of the season.
+He is 1-1 with a 5.33 ERA and 17 strikeouts in 27 2/3 innings pitched.

-- In his last time out on Tuesday, the left-hander threw 4 1/3 innings against the Kansas City Royals, giving up three earned runs while surrendering four hits.
+- The righty's last appearance came on Wednesday against the Kansas City Royals, when he tossed five innings, surrendering four earned runs while allowing 11 hits.

+- The 25-year-old has put up a 5.33 ERA and 5.7 strikeouts per nine innings across five games this season, while allowing a batting average of .276 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.